-As discussed, the master fader adjusts the output level of the LR, the aux masters, the reverb and delay master sends, the sub outs and VCAs depending on which output is selected.
+As discussed, the master fader adjusts the output level of the LR, the aux masters, the FX sends, the sub outs, VCAs and matrices depending on which output is selected.
 While one fader controls the output level of each output, each output is independent of the others.
 Once the selected output has been chosen, touch and drag the master fader up and down to make adjustments.

 The output meter displays the output signal level.
 The output meter is presented in mono or stereo depending on the selected output.
 It is stereo for LR and linked auxes and FX sends.
 Subgroups, VCAs, unlinked auxes and FX sends are presented in mono.
-How to link auxes and FX sends is discussed on page 75.
+How to link auxes and FX sends is discussed on page 79.